4neesh/DevBlog/src/blogInProgress/033_AWSServices.md

 When using Kinesis, the unit of scale for data ingestion is known as a shard.
 Shards scale linearly, so more shards means more capacity to ingest and emit data.
 When a stream is created, the number of shards are defined and remain final for that stream.
 Resharding is possible however not through the GUI.
 Adding shards will split existing ones while removing will merger shards.
 Within a stream, shards are distinguished by their partition key.
 As each shard ingests data, each record has a sequence number that is incremented.
 </p>
 <p>
-AWS Kinesis is a data streaming service that allows you to inject large amounts of real-time data into EC2 instances.
+AWS Kinesis is a data streaming service that allows you to ingest large amounts of real-time data into EC2 instances.
 Data is captured, stored and processed from large distributed streams such as event logs and social media feeds to be consumed by other services simultaneously.
 The throughput for a Kinesis stream is realised through the data shards.
 Each Shard will support 1MB/sec of data input and 2MB/sec of data output.
 Each shard support 1000 PUT records per second.
 Each shard will store records of data.
 A record will contain information such as sequence number, partition key and data blob of up to 1MB.
 The partition key is used to route records to specific shards
 </p>
 <p>
-Three of the main services within Kinesis include Kinesis Firehose and Kinesis Streams.
+Three of the main services within Kinesis include Kinesis Firehose Kinesis data analytics, and Kinesis Streams.
 Data Streams
+Data Streams are not managed, you must manually Shard the streams.
 Streams will capture large volumes of data and replicate it across 3 AZs.
 Data is available for 24 hours in the stream by default.
 Data can be processed and stored.

 Firehose
 Used to load streaming data into other AWS services such as S3 and Redshift.
 From there, you can load data into EMR, Elasticsearch etc. It automatically scales unlike Data Stream.